codeofmohit/Master-Next-JS-14-Complete-Basic-to-Advance/README.md

   - alternatively we can add react suspence with fallback and wrap the component into it to make loading effect

-- 23> Caching ✅
+- 23> 🤯 Caching (imp) ✅

   - Statically rendered pages are cached at build time.
   - Data fetched with fetch is cached on the server, reused on subsequent requests.
   - You can control caching behavior for both pages and data (cache, revalidate).

+    [if using server-actions then directly export validate cause not access to fetch]

+    - export const revalidate = 0; [site will be server side rendered], (opting out of cache)
+      - revalidate:3600 // will cache for 1 hour after 1 hour will update with new data
+        [incremental side generation]

+    [if not using server - actions and have access to fetch, pass revalidate as next object along with other tings such as api url, method, body, etc]

     - while making api request we can pass revelidate optino
       - next :{
         revalidate:3600 // revalidate recheck for new updates data afetr 1 hour }

-- 24> static and dynamic rendering ✅
+- 24> 🤯 static and dynamic rendering (imp) ✅

   - we can choose the type of rendering we want / or next auto picks which is best for which case

   - Static content: Pre-built at deploy time for super speed (think blog posts).

+    - always cached data

-  - Dynamic updates: Built on the server each request for personalized content (e.g., shopping carts).
+  - Dynamic rendering: Built on the server each request for personalized content (e.g., shopping carts).

+    - 1> incremental site generation (revalidata:3600) // site generate after 1 hour
+    - 2> server side rendering : no-cache, server generates/build site everytime

     - we can make a route foreefully as dynamically rendered -
       - export const dynamic = "force-dynamic"